taconaut/Sppd.TeamTuner/Frontend/README.md

 - [_constats](./src/_constants): Static constants used throughout the frontend.
 - [_helpers](./src/_helpers): Helpers.
 - [_services](./src/_services): Services, usually using api.ts to access the API.
-- [components](./src/components): Vue componentns which are being used by views.
+- [components](./src/components): Vue components which are being used by views.
 - [plugins](./src/plugins): Imports external components.
 - [views](./src/views): Vue views.
 They must be registered with the router.